racketscript/racketscript/README.md

-# RacketScript
+# Rapture

-Racket to JavaScript compiler
+A lightweight Racket to JavaScript compiler